Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Application

 \section{Application}

-Here we present a open robust class of partially hyperbolic diffeomorphisms (or, more generally, diffeomorphisms with a dominated splitting) whose centre-unstable direction is non-uniformly expanding at Lebesgue almost everywhere in $M$.
-The example was introduced in \cite[Appendix]{ABV} as the following: assume $K=M$, through deformation of a uniformly hyperbolic map by isotopy inside some small region, we can prove the new map satisfies the condition (NUE) in the cu-direction.
-Then we prove $\leb_D\{\mathcal E>n\}=\mathcal O(e^{-cn^{\tau}}).$ We sketch the main steps.
+Here we present a open class of partially hyperbolic diffeomorphisms whose center-unstable direction is non-uniformly expanding at Lebesgue almost everywhere in $M$ and, for any center-unstable disk $D$, we have $\leb_D\{\mathcal E>n\}$ is exponentially small.
+This example was introduced in \cite[Appendix]{ABV} and we sketch below the main steps of its description.